 Graduate Assistantships and Tuition Scholarships

 Handbook for Graduate Assistants and Tuition Scholars - Guidelines and policies pertaining to graduate assistantships and tuition scholarships are available in the Graduate Assistant Handbook.

 Graduate Assistantships are available in the various graduate programs, in the residence halls, in the Division of Student Affairs, and in other administrative offices on campus.
 Students normally do not hold graduate assistantships for more than two years.

 Applicants are not approved for assistantships or tuition scholarships until admission to graduate degree programs and registered for at least nine graduate credit hours.
 International students must sit for Oral Proficiency Interviews before contracts can be approved.

-A student receiving a graduate assistantship must register for at least nine graduate hours per semester within the student’s approved graduate program unless a waiver is obtained from the Dean of the School of Graduate Studies.
+A student receiving a graduate assistantship must register for at least nine graduate hours per semester within the student’s approved graduate program unless a waiver is obtained from the Dean of the College of Graduate and Continuing Studies.
 During the summer terms, graduate students on assistantships must register for a total of six graduate credit hours.

-Graduate Assistants may not take more than 15 hours of graduate credit per semester without prior permission from the Dean of the School of Graduate Studies.
+Graduate Assistants may not take more than 15 hours of graduate credit per semester without prior permission from the Dean of the College of Graduate and Continuing Studies.
 Submit the Application for Graduate Course Overload to the dean.
 Information on the maximum terms of eligibility and conditions of service can be found in the Graduate Assistant Handbook.